dfinity/motoko/design/IDL.md

 ### Serialisation

-At runtime, every IDL value is serialised into a pair (M, T), where M ("memory") is a sequence of bytes and T ("table") a sequence of references.
-If T is empty, it can be omitted.
+At runtime, every IDL value is serialised into a pair (M, R), where M ("memory") is a sequence of bytes and R ("references") a sequence of references.
+If R is empty, it can be omitted.
 By using references, (1) the wire representation of reference values (which may be complex and involve system meta data such as types) need not be exposed to client code, and (2) the system knows where the references are in the serialised data, such that it can rewrite/map/filter/adjust them as it sees fit.

-Accordingly, serialisation is defined by two mapping functions, `M` and `T`, producing the respective parts.
+Accordingly, serialisation is defined by two mapping functions, `M` and `R`, producing the respective parts.
 They are defined independently, but both definitions are indexed by IDL types.

 `M` maps an IDL value to a byte sequence described in terms of natural storage types (`i<N>` for N = 8, 16, 32, 64`, `f<N>` for `N = 32, 64`).